 Professor of Mathematics

-Sabrina Kombrink is a lecturer of Mathematics.
-She is interested in geometrically characterising highly irregular objects as well as in the question if one can hear the shape of a fractal drum.
-Her research lies in the interim of Analysis, Geometry and Stochastics.
+Sabrina is interested in geometrically characterising highly irregular objects as well as in the question which geometric features one can hear when listening to the sound of a fractal drum.
+Her research lies in the intersection of analysis, geometry and stochastics.

 Dr Robert Leek is an Assistant Professor at the University of Birmingham, where he is also the Director for Computer-Aided Assessment and the Examinations Officer.
 His research interests revolve around topology, and in more recent years topological dynamics.

 Note that not all PhD researchers have requested profiles.